sungchun12/airflow-toolkit/README.md

 ## Frequently Asked Questions(FAQ)

 - Why do you use identity aware proxy for remote ssh access into the bastion host?
+  - Creates a readable audit trail for ssh access patterns
 - Do you have an equivalent deployment repo for AWS/Azure?
   - No, more then open to a pull request that includes this
 - Why not use terratest?
+  - I don't know the go programming language well enough, but plan to learn in the future ;)
 - Why pytest?
+  - Less verbose testing framework compared to python's built-in unittest
+  - Already had battle-tested boilerplate testing code

 ## Resources